hyLiu-777/SIGMA/README.md

-# SIGMA: Similarity-based Efficient Global Aggregation for Heterophilous Graph Neural Networks
+# SIGMA:
-This repo contains code for SIGMA, current under review on WWW 2024.
+Code for submission "Similarity-based Efficient Global Aggregation for Heterophilous Graph Neural Networks" to WWW 2024.
 We provide the codes for large-scale datasets here.

 ## Environment:
 The implemetation is based on python and C++ (for simrank computations).